Erioifpud/shelf-electron/packages/ebus/README.md

 2.  **Routing Layer**: Maintains knowledge of where nodes and topic subscribers are located across the network.
 3.  **Protocol Layer**: Handles P2P and Pub/Sub message dispatch, session management for `ask`/`all` calls, and message cloning.
 4.  **API Layer**: Provides the final, user-friendly `Node` and `emiter` abstractions.

+This structure creates a **hierarchical, tree-like network topology**.
+Messages are routed efficiently up and down the tree, making it ideal for scenarios like in-process micro-frontends, browser extension components, or any application requiring structured, lightweight inter-module communication without the overhead of a large-scale message queue.

 This modular, feature-based architecture ensures that each component has a clear responsibility, making the system robust and extensible.